jess-bk/aws-bootcamp-cruddur-2023/journal/week1.md

 CMD [ "python3", "-m" , "flask", "run", "--host=0.0.0.0", "--port=4567"]
 ```
-2. frontend app and added a new stage at the end of the file.
+2. frontend app added a new stage at the end of the file.
 This new stage will be used to build the production image, In this new stage, we're copying the entire directory as before, installing the production-only dependencies with npm install --only=production, and running the same command to start the app

 ```
 # Frontend Production Stage